Wednesday, January 30, 2008

 FASHION WEEK IS HERE AGAIN, GOD HELP ME!

-For all those long lost friends and all the people who love stopping me in mid sprint, as if I have an information kiosk sign on my head, I have created a small FAQ section.
-This is to save you any daytime minutes or for me to avoid your need to stop me from getting to where I have to get to, so you can ask the same questions your co- worker at Starbucks just asked me five minutes earlier.
-I am sure as the days of fashion week go on I will be adding more answers to this list, seeing, as I am sure you will be asking more questions.
-Peace, Love, and Fashion!
+For all those long-lost friends and for all the people who love stopping me mid-sprint as if I have an information kiosk sign on my head, I have created a small FAQ section.
+This is to save you any unnecessary waiting time and to prevent me from having to stop on my way to wherever I need to go, only for you to ask the same questions your coworker at Starbucks just asked me five minutes earlier.

 •NO, I DO NOT HAVE EXTRA INVITATIONS FOR ANY SHOWS.